 In this latter example and following best practice, Lambda functions should consist of minimal code and fewer dependencies.
 This simplicity is crucial in enabling easier testing and for different developers to work on functions separately for speedier builds and ultimately, safe deployment.

 Following on from the theme of simplicity, Step Functions should be used for workflows as opposed to Lambdas, which can make changes more difficult and cause idling, resulting in avoidable high costs.
 Step Functions, again, means less custom code, code that will last and it enables in-flight executions.

 This is a basic but critical standard best practice to consistently follow.
 From a security perspective, it’s a no-brainer as permissions and access levels can be set according to the rule of least privilege.
 However from a CI/CD pipeline point of view, with each developer having their own account, their actions won’t impact the production environment or others due to the limits set.
 This can be further taken advantage of when using AWS SAM or CloudFormation templates, as functions can be tested locally against live cloud resources within their own machines and accounts.

 It’s also useful to create accounts for beta deployment and production, in order to create separation.
 Within the multiple accounts, groups can be created with policies attached enabling the sharing of scripts and avoiding manual processes.

-We want to maintain end-to-end visibility on our serverless architecture, understanding how it looks and feels from the client’s front-end to how clean functionality and performance is at the backend.
-This means being able to look at all environments including test, beta and production.
+We want to maintain end-to-end visibility on our serverless architecture, understanding how it looks and feels from the client’s front-end to how to clean functionality and performance is at the backend.
+This means being able to look at all environments including test, beta, and production.